-1. In the NVIDIA Control Panel, expand the Workstation section of the Select a Task menu and click View system topology: 2 Click the FDID link on one monitor, and select the Load tab
+1. In the NVIDIA Control Panel, expand the Workstation section of the Select a Task... menu and click View system topology:

 - 2. Click the EDID link on one monitor, and select the Load tab. - 3.
 Click the Browse button and select the EDID file to be loaded.
 This file is usually included on the CD or DVD containing drivers, utilities and documentation for the display.
-If not, please contact the display manufacturer to obtain the required file. - 4.
-In the Select Connector to force EDID panel, check all connected displays, then click Load EDID. - 5.
+If not, please contact the display manufacturer to obtain the required file.

+- 4. In the Select Connector to force EDID panel, check all connected displays, then click Load EDID. - 5.
 When the EDID file has been applied to all displays, check the properties of every display in the View System Topology section.
 They must all run on 59.94 Hz. - 6.
 Proceed To Create a Custom 59.94 Hz Resolution.